 AceMoney supports scheduled transactions, which can be viewed in a list format or on a calendar.
 The bills calendar feature is a nice touch that's not available in all desktop personal finance software.

 To enter a new financial transaction, click on the New Transaction button found on the left while using account registers.
 It brings up a window that allows you to enter the payee, the amount of the transaction, a check number and other details.

 Home Page, Budgets, Investments and Downloads

 AceMoney's home page can be configured so you can view accounts, scheduled transactions, the investment portfolio or other options.
-Changing home screen options is not dynamic, so you'll need to save your data file and restart the software for changes to take effect.
+You may need to save your data file and restart the software for home screen options changes to take effect.
 The homepage is quite simple compared to Microsoft Money and Quicken, but it is still a nice convenience.

 Budgets and Spending Categories

 The budget tool is incorporated into the category list, which is a simple, sensible way of managing a budget plan.
 Adding a spending category is easy, but when creating subcategories, there is no drop-down list to select the primary category from so if you need to create multiple subcategories, you'll need to retype the category name each time.
 If you have any typing errors when entering the primary category for subcategories, you can always edit them.

 The investment support in AceMoney includes some basic graphs, a list of investment transactions and a list of portfolio holdings with the total value and overall loss or gain.
 There's enough there to keep an eye on your investments, so you'll have to use stock analysis software if you want more advanced portfolio support.
 Your brokerage likely provides more advanced analysis tools online as well.